 - Freeze the pancakes on wax paper lined baking sheet until frozen solid.
 Once frozen solid, store in a Tupperware or freezer safe bag.
 Freezing them separately first will ensure they do not stick together.

-How do you reheat pancakes after freezing?
+How to reheat frozen pancakes

 Canned pumpkin: You can also use canned butternut squash puree or canned sweet potato puree in place of canned pumpkin.
 You can also use homemade mashed pumpkin (from sugar pumpkins) if you prefer.